algolia/algolia-react-boilerplate/apps/boilerplate-front-end/README.md

 We're currently working on fix to be able to use the latest version of pnpm.

 To downgrade your pnpm version please check [official pnpm website](https://pnpm.io/).

+If you still get any issue using pnpm you can try using `yarn` or `npm`.
+You might also want to try with `npm install --force`

+### package issue

+If you encounter an issue with the package react-instantsearch-hooks-web please try to install the dependancies with npm or yarn as mentionned above.

+If you encounter an issue with turbo-darwin-64 please install the package in the front-end folder with your package manager of choice.

 ### Sass - Scss compiler